dayton-outar/dayton-outar/README.md

 Welcome to my GitHub profile.
 I seek to deliver useful tools in my repository.
 I hope what you find will inspire you and be of use to you.

 I've worked on a over 20 projects using several programming languages and frameworks mostly web and multi-media applications.
-I have yet to build a mobile application and a game.
+I have yet to build a mobile application and a game (... and an operating system and a device driver).
+I'm very curious about computers and I like to build things.
 I maybe onto achieving that very soon.

 I'm about to study and build a system that uses the web camera to give instruction to a game or an artistic illustration.
 It should offer a learning experience to master the DOM by using JavaScript and CSS.
 Tools to recognize gestures and objects will have to be considered for the processing engine of this project.
 <!--